Alice Fisher (nurse): Death

-Fisher tenure was short: she succumbed to heart disease in 1888.
+She died of heart disease in 1888, only 13 years after starting training, but had been very productive; her obituary in the British Medical Journal said that during her time at PGH "an impetus was given to the improvement of nursing which has been felt almost throughout the United States".
 Her burial site at The Woodlands Cemetery lies adjacent to the former hospital grounds and, for decades, was the site of a procession of nursing students from PGH and other hospitals in the region.